dezmoleski/wordle/pangrams/README.md

 I have implemented a basic version of the exhaustive search in C that already runs about 60 times faster than the Python searcher.
 This program does not yet include optimizations based on previous work with heterograms.

-That program is now running on nine computers: one searching forward from A and the others searching a variety of letters back towards A.

 Results and code are published under the MIT License, available via the URL above.

-Current search status: L-Z are complete.
-A, E, G, I, J, and K are in progress.
-260,990 "base" pangrams (without expanding anagrams) have been found.
-With anagrams expanded, the total known pangrams is 386,973.
+The search program is now running on eleven computers.
+Current search status is: L-Z are complete.
+A, B, E, G, I, J, and K are in progress.
+282,919 "base" pangrams (without expanding anagrams) have been found.
+With anagrams expanded, the total known pangrams is 418,444.

-6,057 of 14,855 valid guesses appear in the known pangrams (41%), and 1002 of 2313 known solutions (43%).
+6,232 of 14,855 valid guesses appear in the known pangrams (42%), and 1024 of 2313 known solutions (44%).

 #### Pangrams Comprised of Solutions Only
 See https://rentry.co/wordle-pangrams-solutions-only